What is PNP bill payment on a bank statement?

 Maintaining Detailed Payment Records

-Keeping track of your payments is like having a personal financial diary.
-When you pay a bill online, especially through a third-party processor like Plug’n Pay, jot down the details.
-This doesn’t have to be complicated.
-A simple spreadsheet or even a dedicated notebook can work wonders.
+Keeping track of your payments acts like a personal financial diary.
+When you pay a bill online through a third-party processor, write down the details.
+A simple spreadsheet works wonders.
+Note the date of payment, the exact amount, the service name, and the confirmation number.

 Utilizing Official Payment Portals